rakiyoga/rakiyoga.github.io/_posts/2024-10-24-Mushroom_Foraging_through_an_Ayurvedic_Lens.md

 author: Raki Yoga
 ---

 In Ayurveda, mushrooms are discussed in Charaka Samhita, where they are called "Chhatraka" and categorized as vegetables.
 They are described as heavy and smooth, with a sweet taste after digestion and a cooling effect on the body.
 Mushrooms can increase the kapha and vata doshas but may help reduce pitta.
 The Sushruta Samhita refers to them as "Kavaka," noting their benefits as an aphrodisiac and strength booster, while also warning that some types can be poisonous.
-The Bhavaprakasha adds more details about different kinds of mushrooms, emphasizing their heavy and smooth qualities.

 <img src="https://github.com/user-attachments/assets/8893c9c9-69d7-4275-9a1d-188a1a684eda" width="50%" alt="">